Engineering: System Design, DevOps & Languages

 Architecture Patterns & Design Decisions

 Architecture decisions shape application scalability, maintainability, and team productivity.
-Understanding when to use monoliths vs microservices, how to design APIs, and which architectural patterns solve specific problems is crucial for software engineer career advancement.
+Knowing when to use monoliths vs microservices, how to design APIs, and which architectural patterns solve specific problems directly impacts software engineer career advancement.

 Architecture & Design Patterns